broadinstitute/warp/website/docs/Pipelines/RNA_with_UMIs_Pipeline/README.md

 After UMI extraction, the workflow aligns the paired-end reads to the reference (hg38 or hg19) using the [STAR aligner](https://github.com/alexdobin/STAR), which is specifically designed for RNA-seq data and can align cDNA sequences with many "gaps" that correspond to introns.

-The workflow uses the following parameters:
+The task uses the following parameters:

 | Parameter | Value | Notes |
 | --- | --- | --- |